Illinois-class battleship: Armament

 The ships were armed with a main battery of four 13 in/35 caliber guns (Note: /35 refers to the length of the gun in terms of calibers.
 A /35 gun is 35 times long as it is in bore diameter.) guns in two twin gun turrets on the centerline, one forward and aft.
 These guns fired a 1130 lb shell with a 500 lb brown powder charge, though this was replaced with a 180 lb smokeless powder charge, which produced a muzzle velocity of 2000 ft/s.
 The gun had a range of 12500 yd, though Navy regulations prescribed opening fire at 8000 yd; even this was beyond the range at which gunners at the time could reliably hit.
 At a range of 2000 yd, the shells could penetrate 20 in of steel.
 The gun was slow-firing, requiring 320 seconds between shots.
 The guns were mounted in Mark IV turrets, which had a range of elevation of 15 degrees to -5 degrees.
 The turrets required the guns to return to 2 degrees for loading.
 Ammunition storage was 60 shells per gun.

 The secondary battery consisted of fourteen 6 in/40 caliber Mark IV guns, which were placed in casemates in the hull.
 They fired a 105 lb shell at a muzzle velocity of 2150 ft/s.
 For close-range defense against torpedo boats, they carried sixteen 57 mm 6-pounder guns mounted in casemates along the side of the hull and six 37 mm 1-pounder guns.
 These guns fired 6.03 lb and 1.088 lb shells, respectively.
 As was standard for capital ships of the period, the Illinois class carried four 18 in torpedo tubes in above-water, hull mounted torpedo launchers.
+Each ship carried a total of eight torpedoes.
 They were initially equipped with the Mark II Whitehead design, which carried a 140 lb warhead and had a range of 800 yd at a speed of 27 kn.